4 min read

 Make It Special

 Your child may not be leaving the house, but it’s important to remember that they have a first day of school, too.
-Make it a special!
+Make it special!
 If your child’s online program doesn’t have a specific start date, set one around the same time as your local school district.
 Help your child pick an outfit they love, take the obligatory first day of school photos, and plan a special lunch or snack to celebrate the start of a new year!

 Get Them Off the Couch